freckle/setup-platform-action/README.md

     # Optional
     # version: 2.5.0.1
+    # app-directory: my-app     # If in multi-app repository
     # environment: prod
-    # app: my-app               # If in multi-app repository
     # resource: my-resource     # If in multi-resource app
     # stackctl-version: 1.3.0.1
 ```